 - dSSM Database - Optional: Store session-state data for the Service Proxy TMM Pod.

-- Ingress Controller - Prepare the cluster to proxy and load balance application traffic.
+- SPK Controller - Prepare the cluster to proxy and load balance application traffic.

-- Custom Resources - Configure a Custom Resource (CR) to begin processing application traffic.
+- SPK CRs - Configure a Custom Resource (CR) to begin processing application traffic.